KULL-Centre/_2023_Tesei_IDRome/README.md

 The CSV file `IDRome_DB.csv` and the Excel Sheet `IDRome_DB.xlsx` list the sequence and various sequence- and conformational properties of all the 29,998 IDRs.

-Simulations trajectories and time series of conformational properties are available for all the 29,998 IDRs at [sid.erda.dk/sharelink/AVZAJvJnCO](https://sid.erda.dk/sharelink/AVZAJvJnCO).
+Simulation trajectories and time series of conformational properties are available for all the 29,998 IDRs at [sid.erda.dk/sharelink/AVZAJvJnCO](https://sid.erda.dk/sharelink/AVZAJvJnCO).

 We also provide a [Notebook](https://colab.research.google.com/github/KULL-Centre/_2023_Tesei_IDRome/blob/main/IDRLab.ipynb) on [Google Colab](https://colab.research.google.com/) to generate conformational ensembles of user-supplied sequences using the [CALVADOS](https://github.com/KULL-Centre/CALVADOS) model.